nicholaswmin/fsm/README.md

 ### Invalid transitions

-Attempting to trigger a transition which isn't listed under the current state will throw an `Error`.
+Attempting to trigger a transition not listed under the current state:

+- returns `false`
+= state does not change
+- no hook methods are run

+> example: current `state:closed` only lists the `coin` transition.
+> attempting any other transition, i.e `push`, is invalid.

 ```js
 const turnstile = new FSM({